A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Related literature and our contribution

-Recently, authors tried to combine two decomposition methods for two-stage robust problems~\cite{bib16li2024decomposition}.
+Recently, authors tried to combine two decomposition methods for two-stage robust problems \cite{bib16li2024decomposition}.
 The algorithm alternates between adding cuts obtained from a Benders decomposition and from a column-and-constraint generation method to the master problem.

-The authors of~\cite{bib17wang2024robust} propose a so-called scenario-constrained SAM.
+The authors of~\cite{bib17wang2024robust} propose a so-called scenario-constrained \CCG{} method.
 The worst scenarios that are identified in each iteration are added to a list, but only the most recently identified scenario is used for the master problem.
-If a scenario re-occurs as a worst scenario in the subproblem, the algorithm can be stopped.
+If a scenario re-occurs as a worst scenario, the algorithm can be terminated.

 The case where the hardness of the second-stage problem is not the limiting factor but the master problem is hard to solve even for a small number of scenarios is considered in~\cite{TSANG202392}.
 After solving the master problem up to a certain gap, they solve the second-stage problem optimally for every scenario.
 Afterwards, they only add a worst scenario if this yields a sufficiently large increase in the second-stage cost of the current first-stage solution.
 Otherwise, they continue to solve the master problem to a smaller gap first before solving the second-stage problems again for the improved first-stage solution.